Employer Duties Under Lög nr. 97/2002 (Iceland Work Permits) in Iceland

 What is this right?

-• EEA/EFTA and Faroe Islands citizens are exempt — no work permit needed.
+• EEA/EFTA / Faroe Islands citizens are exempt entirely — no permit, no advertising duty, no labour-market test.

-1. Shortage of Labour — no workers available on the Icelandic or EEA/EFTA market.
+1. Shortage of Labour — EEA-search required; no worker available in Iceland or EEA/EFTA.

-2. Expert/Specialist — requires university-level education or recognised training.
+2. Expert/Specialist — university-level education or recognised training; no labour-market test.

-3. Athletes — for sports clubs under the Icelandic Sports Federation.
+3. Athletes — sports clubs under the Icelandic Sports Federation.

-4. Specialised Employees — for educational, academic, or scientific work.
+4. Specialised Employees — educational, academic, or scientific work.

 5. Youth/Cultural Exchange — ages 18–26, maximum 1 year.

-6. Students — international students working while enrolled.
+6. Students — enrolled international students working while studying.

 7. Special Circumstances — case-by-case.